 “What is the issue that is eating you up?
 What is the personal fear that you can’t resolve and you can’t tolerate?
 Are you getting old with fucking NOTHING to show for it?
 Then, write Invisible Monsters.
 Are you worried that your brain or talent isn’t capable of creating anything interesting or unique, and you’ll die and rot and be forgotten – failing everyone you love?
 Well, then write Diary.
 My point is, use the story to explore and exhaust an issue of your own.
 Otherwise, you’re just dicking around, playing “let’s pretend.”
 If you can be ruthless and honest about your own fear, you express something that other people can’t express.
 You can resolve your own anxiety – through research, discussion, experiment – and that freedom is what brings you back to writing.

-In a way, I always find it funny when people tell me that in order to be a writer, you need a vivid imagination.
+I always find it funny when people tell me that in order to be a writer you need a vivid imagination.
 Or drugs.
 Or both.
-But the truth is, that you don’t.
+But the truth is that you don’t.

 Then there’s this simple question: Why do we write?
 And why do we feel at times that only the written word can express our deepest fears and emotions, our love and pain and hatred; basically everything we can’t speak out loud.

 Truth be told, writing is a liberating experience.
 It’s like shouting in a crowded place.
 It’s a way of attracting attention.